second-state/MEGA/README.md

 MEGA stands for **Make ETLs Great Again!** [Checkout a video demo!](https://www.youtube.com/watch?v=sQCRQeTnBgo)

 This project is a cloud-native ETL (Extract, Transform, Load) application framework based on the [WasmEdge](https://github.com/WasmEdge) WebAssembly runtime for developers to filter, map, and transform data pipelines going into cloud databases.
-We are currently targetting the [TiDB Cloud](https://tidbcloud.com/) as the backend database.
+We are currently targetting any MySQL compatible database as the backend.

 ETL tools are crucial for the modern data analytics pipeline.
 However, ETL for cloud databases has its own challenges.
 Since the public cloud is fundamentally a multi-tenancy environment, all user-defined ETL functions are isolated outside of the database in separate VMs or secure containers.
 That is a complex and heavyweight setup, which is not suited for simple functions that need to process sporadic streams of data.